This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 Cucumber vines are thirsty, and they’ll let you know if they don’t receive ample irrigation water.
 If your vines wilt or are growing more slowly than you’d like, lack of sufficient water could be to blame.
 Like all plants, cucumbers grown in the ground prefer to receive a deep, penetrating soaking of their root zone once or twice a week, rather than light, shallow irrigation every day.

 Cukes grown in the ground should be mulched with a layer of shredded leaves or straw to stabilize soil moisture.
-Container-grown cukes, will need to be deeply watered every day during hot summer weather.
+Container-grown cucumbers, will need to be deeply watered every day during hot summer weather.
 Do not do “splash and dash” irrigation that barely gets the leaves and soil wet.
 Target the hose right onto the soil and allow it to run through the soil and out the drainage hole in the bottom of the pot.

 Cucumber vines are heavy feeders.
 If your vines are pale green or yellow, especially the older leaves, they may need a nutritional boost.
 In the garden, adding a few inches of compost in the spring should provide all the nutrition your vines need.
 But, if you find them yellowing as the summer progresses, feed the plants with a liquid organic fertilizer once a month.
 You can also work organic granular fertilizer into the planting beds prior to planting the seeds but only if a soil test tells you its necessary.
 Too much nitrogen yields long, green vines with few flowers or fruits.